One of critical traits to be a great UX designer is being empathetic to a user.

 Other drivers may start dropping their kids way before the dropping zone.

-Observing this as one of parents, it reminds me of one of great UX designer’s traits “being compassionate”.
+Observing this as one of parents, it reminds me of one of great UX designer’s traits “being empathetic”.

-In this context, being compassionate translates to being compassionate to other parents after you.
+In this context, being empathetic translates to being empathetic to other parents after you.

 When I think about this from a UX designer’s perspective, it’s an interesting UX problem.